Infosec-Community/APAC-Merchandise/README.md

 A public archiving of merchandise from the APAC Information Security scene

-Currently the following pieces of information are being archived activly:
+Currently the following pieces of information are being archived actively:

 - Conference Stickers
 - Conference Books